darcynorman.net and Hugo

 - A custom Hugo theme based on 1980s-era terminal displays

-- a page that lists all external links mentioned in the last 100 posts
+- A page that lists all external links mentioned in the last 100 posts

 - A shell script that uses pandoc to convert legacy .html content files (from process of exporting from WordPress) into .md files